Santa Fe, Mexico City

 Santa Fe is a business district and edge city in the west of Mexico City.
 It is part of the alcaldías (boroughs) of Cuajimalpa and Álvaro Obregón.
 Santa Fe consists mainly of luxury highrise buildings surrounding Centro Santa Fe, which is the largest mall in Latin America.
 The district includes a residential area and three university campuses.

 Paseo de la Reforma and Avenida Constituyentes are the main roads to access the district, and are subject to traffic jams.
-El Insurgente commuter rail is under construction and will have a station in Santa Fe.
+El Insurgente commuter rail is under construction and has its current terminus in Santa Fe.